EpistemicPolymath/PolymathicalBot/README.md

 - **!myname** - gives you a link to an explanation for my name (Just if you're curious)
 - **!pc** - gives you a link to my budget streaming/work PC!
 - **!thankyou** - links you to a PasteBin explaining how grateful I am for your support and how much it has changed my life!
+- **!alt** - links you to my alt Twitch Account, if you'd like to follow it.
+I will use it for Tournies/Events

 ## Mental Health and Disability Commands
 - **!autistic** - links you to an article about the autism spectrum so that you can build a better understanding.